kdeldycke/awesome-iam/README.md

 Once you've got a significant user base, it is called a community.
 You'll then be responsible to protect it: the customer, people, the company, the business, and facilitate all interactions and transactions happening therein.

-A critical intermediation component driven by a policy and constraint by local laws, likely embodied by a cross-functionnal team of 24/7 operators and systems of highly advanced moderation and administration tools.
-You can see it as an extention of customer support, specialized in edge-cases like manual identity checks, moderation of harmful content, stopping harrassments, handling of warrants and copyright claims, data sequestration and other credit card disputes.
+A critical intermediation component driven by a policy and constraint by local laws, likely embodied by a cross-functional team of 24/7 operators and systems of highly advanced moderation and administration tools.
+You can see it as an extension of customer support, specialized in edge-cases like manual identity checks, moderation of harmful content, stopping harassment, handling of warrants and copyright claims, data sequestration and other credit card disputes.

 - [Trust and safety 101](https://www.csoonline.com/article/3206127/trust-and-safety-101.html) - A great introduction on the domain and its responsabilities.
 - [What the Heck is Trust and Safety?](https://www.linkedin.com/pulse/what-heck-trust-safety-kenny-shi) - A couple of real use-case to demonstrate the role of a TnS team.